Tom puffed on his Aspire CF Sub Ohm. Suddenly, his eyes crossed, his hair stood up on end and steam started coming out of his ears.

 But he was lucky – much worse has happened to other vapers, as shown in the following video:

-But in all seriousness, while many scientists believe that e-cigarettes are a great alternative for smokers who can’t or don’t want to quit nicotine, e-cigs are not perfect.
+Is vaping bad for you?
+In all seriousness, while many scientists believe that e-cigarettes are a great alternative for smokers who can’t or don’t want to quit nicotine, e-cigs are not perfect.

 And when you make the switch you may experience some side effects.